vcc-csc212/sp21-archive/_docs/labs/lab-04/lab-04.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this deep dive is to provide a **review of pointers** while giving you an under-the-hood introduction to the `Linked List` data structure.
+The goal of this lab is to provide a **review of pointers** while giving you an under-the-hood introduction to the `Linked List` data structure.

 ---